 A. A professional investor fund will continue to be subject to the NU Series of Notices until the date that its AIFM becomes registered or authorised.
 From that date, the professional investor fund will be subject to a number of conditions the cumulative effect of which will be to apply an equivalent regime to the professional investor fund regime as is currently set out in the NU Series of Notices.
 For example, it will be subject to a condition that it shall comply with the provisions of its prospectus and to conditions concerning the publication and content of financial statements.
-If the professional investor fund has a registered AIFM, its depositary will also be subject to a condition that it shall comply with the AIFMD depositary regime, except in relation to depositary liability.
+If the professional investor fund that it shall comply with the AIFMD depositary regime, except in relation to depositary liability.
 The current non-UCITS depositary liability regime will apply instead unless the parties choose to apply the AIFMD depositary liability regime.